Page 21 | A-LIGN

 Future-proofing the business

 The truth is that we are only going to see SOC 2 become more prevalent in Europe over the coming years.
 In addition to the three sectors mentioned above, the manufacturing and logistics sectors are starting to support SOC 2, especially in the UK.
 The assessment is also gaining traction in other parts of the world.
-Australia’s Consumer Data Right (CDR), for example, was introduced to the country’s banking sector in July 2020, and is now being gradually rolled out across other sectors, including the telecommunications and energy sectors.
+Australia’s Consumer Data Right (CDR), for example, is now active in the country’s banking and energy sectors.
 The Australian government has acknowledged that SOC 2 reports can be used as a means to achieve CDR accreditation.

 Does your business need SOC 2?